-ing of 1-palmitoyl-2-oleoyl-phosphatidylcholine:cholesterol mixture at a 2:1 ratio, employing both the ABF and its recent variant that combines MtD and the extended-Lagrangian version of coined meta-eABF.
-The potential of mean force (PMF) ABF, characterizing the permeation events was obtained by discretizing the reaction-coordinate model, chosen as the Euclidian distance between the center of mass of DDA and that of the bilayer projected onto its normal, z, into bins 0.1 Å wide, wherein samples of the local force were accrued.
-To improve the efficiency of the freeenergy calculation, the reaction pathway spanning -45 Å $\leq z \leq +45$ Å was stratified into nonoverlapping windows.
+As an illustration of an enhanced-sampling application with NAMD, we have simulated the permeation by a drug-like molecule, 2', 3'-dideoxyadenosine (DDA), of a membrane model consisting of 1-palmitoyl-2-oleoyl-phosphatidylcholine:cholesterol mixture at a 2:1 ratio, employing both the ABF and its recent variant that combines MtD and the extended-Lagrangian version of coined meta-eABF.
+7,126 The potential of mean force (PMF) characterizing the permeation events was obtained by discretizing the reaction-coordinate model, chosen as the Euclidian distance between the center of mass of DDA and that of the bilayer projected onto its normal, z, into bins 0.1 Å wide, wherein samples of the local force were accrued.
+To improve the efficiency of the freeenergy calculation, the reaction pathway spanning $-45 \text{ Å} \le z \le +45 \text{ Å}$ was stratified into nonoverlapping windows.
 However, whereas nine windows were utilized with the ABF algorithm, the aggressive sampling of MtD in meta-eABF simulation allows a coarser stratification scheme to be employed, with only three windows in this particular instance.
 Details of the simulations can be found in Refs.
 136 and 126.
 Compared to Ref.
-136, sampling has been increased to $4.5 \,\mu s$ to reduce to less than 0.4 kcal/mol the hysteresis in the PMF between the upper and the lower leaflets.
-The meta-eABF free-energy profile was obtained in 1.5 $\mu$ s, though as early as 0.8 $\mu$ s, the hysteresis was equal to $k{\rm B}T$ .
-As shown in Fig. 13, the two PMFs almost perfectly overlap, differing only by 0.1 kcal/mol at the barrier (z = 0) and by 0.2 kcal/mol in the humps of the interfacial region ( $z = \pm 24$ Å).
+136, sampling has been increased to 4.5 $\mu$ s to reduce to less than 0.4 kcal/mol the hysteresis in the PMF between the upper and the lower leaflets.
+The meta-eABF free-energy profile was obtained in 1.5 $\mu$ s, though as early as 0.8 $\mu$ s, the hysteresis was equal to $k_BT$ .
+As shown in Fig. 13, the two PMFs almost perfectly overlap, differing only by 0.1 kcal/mol at the barrier (z = 0) and by 0.2 kcal/mol in the humps of the interfacial region ( $z = \pm 24 \text{ Å}$ ).
 The virtual absence of difference between the PMFs determined with ABF and meta-eABF underscores the efficiency of the latter algorithm, being able to map a complex free-energy landscape 3-6 times faster than the former.
-It is also worth noting that this class of enhanced-sampling methods based on time-dependent biases acting on CVs allows kinetic models to be built, obviating the need for additional simulations.
+7,126 It is also worth noting that this class of enhanced-sampling methods based on time-dependent biases acting on CVs allows kinetic models to be built, obviating the need for additional simulations.
 For further details, the reader is referred to Refs.
 137 and 138.